Urine Sugar Test and Normal Blood Sugar in Urine Chart

 Risks involved in performing Urine Glucose Test

 There is absolutely no risk in having a urine sugar test, and the risk of infection is the lowest.
-Since this test is performed by you at your home and the kit provided by the lab is sealed, this test is good to go.
+Since you performed this test at your home and the kit provided by the lab is sealed, this test is good to go.
 The urine sugar test is also safer than blood sugar tests.
 However, it is less accurate than the latter.

 Read More: How to Stimulate Your Pancreas to produce insulin hormones?